x39826/free-group-collaboration-platform/README.md

 # free-group-collaboration-platform
-A exciting free group collaboration platform under development
+An exciting free group collaboration platform under development

 Today is a very meaningful day in history